Summary 2: First Part of the Training (continued)

 Hello Joddie!

-Anyway, well done it's a beautiful drawing!
+In any case, well done, it’s a beautiful drawing!

 Hello Joddie !